abieler/ices-desktop/README.md

 RUNNING
 =======
 There are three different scripts that can be run.
-#####LOS.jl
+###LOS.jl
 This performs line of sight integration at user defined times.
 Rosetta instruments are already pre definded with the correct number of pixels and field of views.
 Additionally you can define your own 'instrument' in the Instrument.jl file.
 You simply have to define the number of pixels in x and y direction and the corresponding filed of view angles.

-You have to run the LOS.jl script from within the src directory with two arguments, 'date' and 'Instrument':
+Run the LOS.jl script from within the src directory with two arguments, 'date' and 'Instrument':
 ```
-julia main.jl date instrument
+julia LOS.jl date instrument
 ```

 Where `date` is the UTC datetime of the observation to be calculated in the